Pride can be a significant leadership obstacle in business.

 - You can only operate for so long with negative cash flow.

-- Continued growth and investment without any real profit just digs a deeper hole.
+- Continued growth and investment without any real profit only deepens the hole.

 - You can’t continue to spend more than you earn.